 During my trip, I stayed as a guest of the Bar Harbor Inn.
 Located on the waterfront along the Shore Path, the Bar Harbor Inn still retains her regal New England roots with plenty of modern touches.
 Some rooms have fireplaces and balconies that look out over the harbor; they’re reconstructing the pool and pool bar for future summers too!

-For other hotel options in Bar Harbor, check out sites like Hotels.com, Booking.com or HotelsCombined to compare options and find one that fits your budget.
+For other hotel options in Bar Harbor, check out sites like Hotels.com or Booking.com to compare options and find one that fits your budget.
 (These links will take you straight to results for Bar Harbor.)

 V’s Suggested Airbnbs